Firstly, a running dynamic compression test, confirms how effective each cylinder is, at pulling air in.

 NOTE: Consequently, a cylinder leak down test will narrow down, where the leakage is coming from.

-So, as you can see, information gathered from a running (dynamic) compression test; can be very helpful when diagnosing misfires issues.
-Just, another great test to help solve engine problems.
+So, as you can see, information gathered from a running dynamic compression test, can be very helpful.
+For instance, when diagnosing, engine misfire issues.
+And, another great test to, help solve engine problems.

 Thank You !